Topological field theory on r-spin surfaces and the Arf invariant: Combinatorial description of r-spin surfaces

 For an arbitrary marking of a PLCW decomposition of $\Sigma$ one can define an $r$-spin structure with $r$-spin boundary parametrisation on $\Sigma$ minus its vertices by taking the trivial $r$-spin structure on faces and fixing the transition functions using the marking.
+The marking of an edge for a face contains the information how a standard polygon is embedded into the surface.
 The above $r$-spin structure extends uniquely to the vertices of $\Sigma$, if and only if the marking is admissible for $\lambda$ and $\mu$.
 The $r$-spin boundary parametrisations are given by the inclusion of $r$-spin collars (as prescribed by $\lambda$ and $\mu$) over the collars of the boundary parametrisation of $\Sigma$.
 For more details on this construction we refer the reader to Appendix~\ref{app:refine}. \begin{definition} Denote the $r$-spin structure with $r$-spin boundary parametrisation defined above by $\Sigma(s,\lambda,\mu)$. \end{definition}

 There is some redundancy in the description of an $r$-spin structure via a marking.
 A one-to-one correspondence between certain equivalence classes of markings and isomorphism classes of $r$-spin structures will be given in Theorem~\ref{thm:rscomb} below.
 As preparation we first give a list of local modifications of the marking which lead to isomorphic $r$-spin structures.